 Food: Meals at accommodation can be a little expensive.
 If on a super tight budget then bring food from South Africa or the capital to cook for yourself.

 Typical tourist trail: Most enter through South Africa either at Komatipoort or through Swaziland and go to Maputo and up to Tofo, Berea and Vilankulo.
+A few make it up to Ilha de Moçambique, and then on to Malawi or Tanzania.

 Dangers: Considerably safer than South Africa, violent crime is not really a problem but common sense about petty crime, mugging etc should be used.
 Take taxis at night for example and don't walk around at night on your own.